Cart

 installing the shank

-Attach the faucet head to the shank and tighten with a spanner wrench.
+Attach the faucet head to the shank and tighten it with a spanner wrench.

 installing the shank with spanner wrench

-Step 4: Connecting the Beer and Air Line
+Step 3: Connecting the beer and air lines

 beer line hex connections